 Pelvic Mesh Lawyer Claims Settlements are “Puny”April 22, 2019

-These firms claim that the average award for these settled claims will be about $40,000, despite the fact that the average award for the pelvic mesh claims which went to trial was almost $10 million.
+These firms claim that the average settlement for a pelivic mesh lawsuit will be about $40,000, despite the fact that the average award for the pelvic mesh claims which went to trial was almost $10 million.
 One attorney, Shanin Specter, claimed that the leaders in this litigation did the “worst possible thing to the detriment of all plaintiff mesh victims and their attorneys: they settled their inventories way too cheaply, making it difficult for other attorneys to settle their cases reasonably.”

-Did the Leadership Team Take on Too Many Cases?
+Did the Leadership Team Take on Too Many Pelvic Mesh Lawsuit Cases?

 Allegations have also been made that the leadership team took on far too many cases to effectively handle, therefore the discounted settlements were a product of the sheer number of claims.
 While taking on too many cases was not necessarily bad for the “leadership team”—since many small fees on small settlements still amounts to a large amount for the attorneys—the women involved were “mistreated” by the low settlements.
 The pelvic mesh MDL consisted of seven consolidated litigations against some of the largest medical product manufacturers in the country, totaling more than 37,299 cases.